cmu-lib/portfolio_workshop/index.md

 | 2:30 to 3:00|[Wrap Up and Next Steps](content/wrap-up.html)|Jordan Wrigley and Adi Ranganath|
 |3:30 to 5:30| Clinic| CRDDS Team

-_Actual schedule may vary depending on group needs_
+_Actual schedule may vary depending on group needs; all times refer to Mountain Standard Time (MST)_